pawsey-kbuckley/docs-csm/operations/node_management/Replace_a_Compute_Blade_Using_SAT.md

    1. Dump the existing SLS configuration.

       ```bash
-      ncn-m001# cray sls networks describe HSN --format=json > existingHSN.json
+      ncn# cray sls networks describe HSN --format=json > existingHSN.json
       ```

-   1. Copy `existingHSN.json` to a `newHSN.json`, edit `newHSN.json` with the changes, then run
+   1. Copy `existingHSN.json` to `newHSN.json`, edit `newHSN.json` with the changes, then run the following command:

       ```bash
-      ncn-m001# curl -s -k -H "Authorization: Bearer ${TOKEN}" https://API_SYSTEM/apis/sls/v1/networks/HSN \
+      ncn# curl -s -k -H "Authorization: Bearer ${TOKEN}" https://API_SYSTEM/apis/sls/v1/networks/HSN \
                 -X PUT -d @newHSN.json
       ```

 1. Reload DVS on NCNs.

+1. Power on and boot the nodes.

-1. Use `sat bootsys` to power on and boot the nodes.
+   Use `sat bootsys` to power on and boot the nodes.
 Specify the appropriate BOS template for the node type.

     ```bash
     ncn# BOS_TEMPLATE=cos-2.0.30-slurm-healthy-compute